Ha-Duong-88/Stock-Analysis/README.md

 ## Advantages and Disadvantages of Refactoring Code

-Refactoring code has several advantages:
-    ### 1) It can help to reduce complexity and duplication in the code, especially legacy code
-    ### 2) It improves the organization and efficiency of the code to achieve better performance and increase its overall readability and maintability over time.
-    ### 3) It makes the code more extensible
-    ### 4) It can help other developers understand the code better.
-It could be beneficial in situations where there are multiple developers collaborating on a      project but on a different aspects of the code; refactoring helps developers to understand the end to end logic and flow of the code if the code is well organized and clean.
+Refactoring code has several advantages.
+It can help to reduce complexity and duplication in the code, especially for legacy code.
+It also improves the organization and efficiency of the code to achieve better performance and increase its overall readability and maintability over time.
+Another key benefit is that it makes the code more extensible and flexible.
+Moreover, it can help other developers understand the code better.
+It can be beneficial in situations where there are multiple developers collaborating on a project but on a different aspects of the code; refactoring helps developers to understand the end to end logic and flow of the code if the code is well organized and clean.

 There are some disadvantages with refactoring code.
-They can be:
-    1) It may introduce defects but this can be mitigated with proper peer review and testing
-    2) It can be time consuming, especially for a large or legacy code base
+Refactoring can introduce defects but this can be mitigated with proper peer review and testing.
+It can be time consuming, especially for a large or legacy code base.
+Another disadvantage is that refactoring does not address any underlying architectural issues.
+Lack of or insufficient test cases can also add risks to refactoring.

 ## Advantages and Disadvantages of the original and refactored VBA script

-Overview of Project: Explain the purpose of this analysis.
-Results: Using images and examples of your code, compare the stock performance between 2017 and 2018, as well as the execution times of the original script and the refactored script.
-Summary: In a summary statement, address the following questions.
-What are the advantages or disadvantages of refactoring code?
-How do these pros and cons apply to refactoring the original VBA script?
+As a result of refactoring the original VBA script, the run time performance improved by almost 100% from 6000 seconds to 0.0546 seconds!

+Attached below are the screenshots that indicate the run time for our new analysis.